 Additional Borrowing Options

-- Top-Ups.
-MYJAR do not currently allow you to top up your loan.
+MYJAR does not currently allow you to top-up or extend your loan, or to take out more than one loan concurrently.
 You can apply for a new loan once your outstanding loan and interest has been paid off.

 Frequently asked questions

 Pulse Card review 2022

 Find out how the new Pulse credit card works and who is eligible.

 Find out how credit builder loans work and whether they are right for you